Product Carbon Footprint

 Find here the published methodology to calculate the Product Carbon Footprint.

-FUCHS appointed TÜV Rheinland to conduct a 3rd-party review of our methodology document.
-Find the review statement here.
+FUCHS appointed TÜV Rheinland to certify our methodology document and our automated calculation method.
+Find the certificate here.

-Why is FUCHS developing its own methodology when there are standards such as ISO 14067?
+Why is FUCHS developing its own methodology when there are standards such as ISO 14067 and sector-specific standards?

 Recognized standards such as ISO 14067 are generally valid and provide the framework for calculating PCFs.
 However, these standards have a comprehensive claim to validity, which means that they must be applicable to a wide variety of products from very different and sometimes highly complex value chains.
 Therefore, these general standards can't provide detailed instructions for example for lubricants.
 In these cases, it is necessary to specify how the standard is to be applied to lubricants.
 To this end, the following specifications must be made:

 In order to uniformly address these complex issues, the standard also provides for so-called "sector-specific" standards.
 These provide standardized rules on how the general standard is to be applied in a very specific production sector.
-However, there is no sector-specific standard for lubricants at the moment.
-Which is why FUCHS is actively involved in national and European associations to develop a corresponding sector-specific standard that will be accepted and applied equally by the entire lubricant industry, its upstream suppliers, and its customers.
+However, for a long time there was no sector-specific standard for lubricants available.
+For this reason, FUCHS has actively contributed to a task force of UEIL and ATIEL members to develop a corresponding European sector-specific standard for lubricants, greases and other specialities.
+This PCF methodology was published in October 2023 and verified by an independent third party (TÜV Rheinland) in October 2024.

 Are there already PCFs available for all FUCHS Products?

-Generally calculated values from third parties, so-called secondary data, are only to be used in exceptional cases when calculating the PCF.
-For this purpose, FUCHS works with partners who can calculate secondary data with the knowledge of the process used, the regional influences and the origin of the raw materials.
+Generally calculated values from third parties, so-called secondary data, which are based on industry average values, are only to be used in exceptional cases when calculating the PCF.
+For this purpose, FUCHS works with partners who can calculate specific secondary data with the knowledge of the process used, the regional influences and the origin of the raw materials.